NicholasAntoniadesEngineer/Technical-Assessment/README.md

 # Repository overiew

-This repository contains the assignment set out as part of an interview process for an embedded software role, along with supporting code demonstrating my work quality.
+This repository contains an embedded software technical assessment, along with supporting code demonstrating my work quality.
 This will be an ongoing development, becoming more refined over time.